caprica-Six/vue-unit-tests/README.md

-# Unit tests with VueCli3 and jest
+# Unit tests with vue-cli-service and jest

 ## Project setup
 ```